186 Visa Summary

 If any person provides you with the department information which could result in your visa being refused, the department will give you the chance to comment on that information.

-Obtain a bridge visa
+Obtain a bridging visa

 If you apply for the Employer Nomination Scheme visa while you are in Australia, you are likely to be given a Bridging visa.
 This will allow you to stay in the country officially while your application is being processed.